 Property Less Adversarial Trials

-The Family Court has developed a trial process aimed at minimising the negative impact that an adversarial trial can have on the parties involved, especially the children.
+The Federal Circuit and Family Court (FCFCA) has developed a trial process aimed at minimising the negative impact that an adversarial family law trial can have on the parties involved, especially the children.

-The Family Court takes a less adversarial approach to trials in child-related proceedings.
+The FCFCA takes a less adversarial approach to trials in child-related proceedings.
 This means a trial in a child-related proceeding:

 - is focused on the children and their future;